jsonch/StarFlow/README.md

-### StarFlow
+### StarFlow ###

-This repo contains starflow cache source.
-It has been modified to remove proprietary tofino specific code that cannot be distributed at this time.
-As a result, the current implementation does not compile on any target.
-C++ and/or BMv2 implementations will be uploaded shortly, and the original implementation will be shared through the appropriate Barefoot channels as soon as possible.
+This repo contains starflow source.
+Currently, there are generic P4 and C++ implementations of the cache component.
+Eventually, we will upload the complete end-to-end system here.

 contents:
 cache/ -- implementations of the cache.